bruth/django-preserialize/README.md

 This can then be passed off to a serializer/encoder, e.g. JSON, to turn it into a string for the response body (or whatever else you want to do).

-## Options
+## Serialize Options

-Some fields may not be appropriate or relevent to include in the response.
+Some fields may not be appropriate or relevent to include as output.
 To customize which fields get included or excluded, the following arguments can be passed to ``serialize``:

 * `fields` - A list of fields names to include.
 Method names can also be